U.S. warns on Iran 'breakout' capability as nuclear talks start

 GETTING INTO THE DETAILS

-Both sides say they want to start drafting a comprehensive agreement in May, some two months before a July 20 deadline for finalising the accord.
+Both sides say they want to start drafting a comprehensive agreement in May, some two months before a July 20 deadline for finalizing the accord.

 "What matters most to us is that there is a good agreement.
 Clearly we want to make progress as fast as possible but the most important thing is the quality of the agreement," the spokesman for European Union foreign policy chief Catherine Ashton, who coordinates the discussions on behalf of the powers, told reporters.

 "It has to be a good agreement that everyone is happy with.
-So we will work as hard was we can to achieve that," said Ashton's spokesman, Michael Mann.
+So we will work as hard as we can to achieve that," said Ashton's spokesman, Michael Mann.

 Iranian and U.S. negotiators are wary that any deal will face criticism from conservative hardliners at home wedded to confrontation since Iran's 1979 Islamic Revolution.